 Over the past 10 years, the Bywater neighborhood has taken off.
-With quaint restaurants, unique artwork and laid back nightlife, the Bywater is a must-visit during any trip to New Orleans.
-The colorful neighborhood will catch your eye and give you a weekend full of interesting finds.
-Here is our list of what you should check out…
+With quaint restaurants, unique artwork, and laid-back nightlife, the Bywater is a must-visit for any New Orleans trip.
+The colorful neighborhood will catch your eye and give you a weekend full of exciting finds.
+Here’s what to see, do, and eat in the Bywater.

-Located right on the Mississippi River, Crescent Park is an ideal green space for walking, biking, picnicking and watching the ships go by.
+Located right on the Mississippi River, Crescent Park is an ideal green space for walking, biking, picnicking, and watching the ships go by.
 It’s also one of the best vantage points for watching the sunset over the New Orleans skyline.
-You can travel through the Bywater on the newly pathed walkway.

 If you’ve worked up an appetite, Elizabeth’s is a must.
 This funky spot has been slinging comfort food and breakfast classics with a twist since 1998.
 Their praline bacon is a star dish, but the menu has plenty to choose from.

 In many places in New Orleans, especially Elizabeth’s, you will see Dr. Bob’s eclectic art adorn the walls.
 Famous for his “Be Nice or Leave” signs, Dr. Bob is a local artist who uses various objects to create artwork.
 His studio is the perfect stop for a New Orleans gift or to just admire some of the city’s famous sayings.

 If you’re looking for a festive way to spend your day, the Country Club is ideal.
 On weekends, their drag brunch is a hot commodity—so make sure to make reservations well in advance.
 Outside of the restaurant, you will find an inviting pool and cabana.
 Buy a day pass and take a dip!

 Bacchanal is more than just a wine bar and is not your typical setup.
 Grab the wine of your choosing from their wine shop in the front, then head back to enjoy it in their shaded courtyard.
 Live music, cheese plates, and more add to the experience.